 More Around Town

-The guide above focuses on larger murals or places where you can see a lot in one area.
-But keep your eyes open while exploring the city, as a lot of the more charming pieces are smaller works that appear when you least expect them.
+The guide above focuses on larger murals or the places in which you can see a lot in one area.
+But keep your eyes open while exploring the city, as a lot of the more charming pieces are smaller works that appear where you least expect them.

 Despite Georgia being such a small country, Tbilisi is a bigger city than most would expect, and visitors have a number of neighborhoods to choose from within the city center.